akihikodaki/dts/test_plans/ice_dcf_switch_filter_test_plan.rst

      testpmd> flow list 0

-   check the rule not exists in the list. send matched packets, check the packets are not to port 3.
+   check the rule not exists in the list. send matched packets, check the packets are not to port 0 and port 3.

 Test case: MAC_IPV4_PAY
 =======================